Greyhound Massage and Stretching Online Course

 Remember, that dental health is essential.
 I’ve previously written about this subject in Dog breath is no laughing matter.

-Please feel free to share what you do to keep your dog’s teeth in top condition either through this blog or the Canine Catering Facebook page.
+Please feel free to share what you do to keep your dog’s teeth in top condition either through this blog or my Facebook page.
 (Yes, I know about the raw diet – but Daisy hasn’t tolerated even a managed transition to raw feeding in the past.
 I’m not against feeding raw, I just know from my practice that not all dogs are suited to the raw diet for a range of reasons).

 Last night on consumer television programme Fair Go, there was an item about the high cost of veterinary care in New Zealand.